Brush Care – August 2009

 In three easy steps, your brushes will be clean, shaped and ready to go when you start your next project.

-1. Squeeze a small amount of FolkArt Brush Cleaner & Conditioner onto your brush.
+1. Squeeze a small amount of FolkArt Brush Cleaner and Conditioner onto your brush.

 2. Place the brush scrubber in the palm of your hand, choose the correct height of scrubber teeth for your brush, then move the brush back and forth under the running water until the water runs clear.
 Use a scrubber height tall enough to remove paint from the ferrule.